symfony/symfony-docs/reference/configuration/web_profiler.rst

 ================================================

-The WebProfilerBundle provides detailed technical information about each request execution and displays it both the web debug toolbar and the profiler.
+The WebProfilerBundle provides detailed technical information about each request execution and displays it in both the web debug toolbar and the profiler.

 .. caution::